hirefrank/equinox-scheduler/README.md

 ## Getting Started

 1. Create a new [Google App Script](https://script.google.com/home/my) project with the contents of all the `.gs` files in this repo.
-1. Create `cookie` property and any other desired properties, see below.
+1. Create `email` and `password` script properties and any other desired properties below.
 (File > Project properties > Script properties)
 1. Run the setup function to configure the script's time based triggers.
 (Run > Run function > setup)
 1. (Optional) Enable Stackdriver Logging.
 (View > Stackdriver Logging)